pipewrk/geekist.co/cm8hbayxc002209jzh7xh7p3d.md

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>
-<div data-node-type="callout-text"><em>For the record, I’m totally okay to have coffee without creamer, but tell my partner that and she might get all racist.
-Better not to risk it, for peace and prosperity’s sake. </em>🤪</div>
+<div data-node-type="callout-text"><em>For the record, I’m totally okay to have coffee without creamer.
+But my partner?
+She looks at a mug without creamer like it's a hate crime.
+Not risking that kind of domestic unrest before 9am.</em> 🤪</div>
 </div>

 “Coconut milk!” says trusty ol’ ChatGPT this time (I’ll spare you the monologue).